LisaMcCormack/bank_tech_test/README.md

 - Created a thermometer constructor function with a default state variable.

 ## Spec 2
 - Created a function within the constructor that edits the private state variable with a increment operator.

 ## Spec 3
 - Created a function within the constructor that edits the private state variable with a decrement operator.

 ## Spec 4
 - Created a custom error that throws an exception if the decrement function causes the object's temperature to go below a minimum integer.

+---

+### jquery interface

+jquery can serve as an interface between our page (index.html) and our model (ThermoStat.rb).
+The main feature it provides for this event listeners and handlers.

+### Callbacks

+To indicate the energy usage, we used a callback to change the background colour.
+We passed a function as an argument in a function that is called after every interaction with the page.

+---

+## Process

 Keeping an organised nesting of our tests made it easy to read and debug: